zdask

 West Side Hit Especially Hard by Flooding From Week of Storms

-West Side Hit Especially Hard by Flooding From Week of Storms-November 2024
+West Side Hit Especially Hard by Flooding From Week of Storms-December 2024

 The entire city was drenched with torrential rain earlier this week, but residents on the West Side were hit especially hard as more than 8 inches of rain fell in the Austin community and nearby suburbs.
 Now, as residents are emptying their basements of ruined property and looking at costly repairs, many are asking why so many homes in their neighborhoods flooded while much of the rest of the city escaped the same fate.